 - The employees agreed, via a collective bargaining agreement, that gambling is grounds for termination and thus were aware of the ramifications for gambling.

-We advise noting specific actions that is conduct that shall not be tolerated by company employees.
-Because of recent changes in law we, highly, recommend an HR and a revision to your Employment Rules and an update to your employment education programs.
+Because of recent changes in law we, highly, recommend an HR audit and a revision to your Employment Rules and an update to your employment education programs.
+Additional employment and labor law issues that may be useful to the reader may be found at: Korean Employment Law Archive.

 - Dismissal of Employees in Korea: Supreme Court of Korea Precedent